hdrhbbu1/www/content/articles/2017/09/talking-points-to-oppose-graham-cassidy/index.md

 ## Make the Call

 If you're remained silent up until now, make the call.
 [The event listing for tomorrow's call-in includes training documentation][call-in], and I've just given you a list of talking points and facts to back them up.
-My goal was to create a handy resource featuring concise data, handy links, and friendly encouragement.
+My goal was to create a handy resource featuring concise data, relevant links, and friendly encouragement.
 Hopefully, this post provides fuel for your conversations tomorrow and in the future.

 Ring the [Senate Switchboard][switchboard] at (202) 224-3121, where you will be automatically connected one of your Senators' offices.
 Be polite but firm, and ask that they vote no if the Graham-Cassidy-Heller-Johnson legislation comes up for a vote.